pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 In this section, we review the propulsion of the dimer nanomotor presented by Rückner and Kapral.
-The geometry of the motor and the chemical kinetics are presented in the figure below.
+The geometry of the motor and the chemical kinetics are presented in :numref:`simpledimer`.

 The solvent consists of particles of types A and B, initially all particles are set to A (the fuel).
 Fuel particles that enter the